-Most devices today have a camera attached to them in some form or another, including laptops, tablets, and of course cell phones.
-While they may not have the capability of a DSLR, cell phone cameras are becoming quite impressive, making the need for point and shoot cameras almost obsolete for everyday users.
-The popularity of taking cell phone photos and the ability to share pictures instantly on social media and with family and friends has led cell phone companies to continually produce better smartphone cameras.
+Most devices today have a camera attached to them in some form or another, including laptops, tablets, and cell phones.
+While they may not have the capability of a DSLR, cell phone cameras are becoming quite impressive, making the need for point-and-shoot cameras almost obsolete for everyday users.
+The popularity of taking cell phone photos and sharing pictures instantly on social media and with family and friends has led cell phone companies to continually produce better smartphone cameras.

 Take advantage of your cell phone camera and learn how to take better cell phone photos with these 7 tips.

 Using a smartphone to take cell phone photos means that you have the option to shoot in the traditional cell phone position or in the landscape position.
 As you know, photography is all about perspective, and sometimes that perspective is best when the landscape position is used.

 Don't be afraid to tilt your screen to see which position will be best for your photo.
 The landscape position sometimes provides a better aspect ratio for the photo you are trying to produce.
 The landscape position is also an excellent choice for shooting video with your phone.

 2. Don't Use Zoom